 Ortega Taco Seasoning: Yellow Corn Flour, Salt, Maltodextrin, Paprika, Spices, Modified Corn Starch, Sugar, Citric Acid, Yeast Extract, Natural Flavors, Silicon Dioxide.

 - Seasoning mixes are quick and easy to make.

 - You can avoid additives, preservatives, and excess sodium.

 - You control the ingredients and personalize the flavors to your taste and preference.

 - Your taco seasoning will be flavorful for up to year if properly stored.

 When you want to use some, start with a teaspoon or two and work your way up.
 A good rule of thumb is 2 tablespoons to 1 pound of ground meat.
 I often use a couple tablespoons when I use it for a dry rub on roast or fish.
 Sometimes I mix it with olive oil and smear it on chicken before roasting or grilling.

 🌮 Ways to Use Taco Seasoning

-- with ground chicken, turkey, pork, or beef in tacos or a taco salad
+- with ground chicken, turkey, pork, beef, or tofu in tacos or a taco salad

 - combine with olive oil and smear on a chicken, pork, or fish before roasting or grilling